avaishnavishreea83/Data_Analysis/README.md

 Audience Targeting: Based on the findings, businesses could target married women aged 26-35 from these regions and industries with specific marketing campaigns.
 Product Focus: With Food, Clothing, and Electronics showing the highest popularity, businesses could prioritize these categories in future sales efforts.

+Impact

+"This project helped me understand how to use data to generate practical insights that businesses can use to optimize marketing strategies and product offerings, enhancing customer engagement and boosting sales."